babblequest/XMLAnonymizer/README.md

            * No Date ${U[0,date]} -> No Date 0, No Date 1, No Date 2
            * ${X[00-FF]}\:${X[00-FF]}\:${X[00-FF]}\:${X[00-FF]}\:${X[00-FF]}\:${X[00-FF]} -> mac address
            * ${D[192-223]}.${D[0-255]}.${D[0-255]}.${D[0-254]} -> Local IP Address
        * Non unique generators.
-If a generator can not create a unique value an error will occur, as it breaks reversability.
+If a generator can not create a unique value an error will occur, as it breaks reversability
+* Any colons within the specification must be escaped using the backslash \:
 * Builtin Patterns:
 	* Builtin patterns can be found in the builtins.txt file
 	* You may specify a pattern or generator to be used in your config file